shred/tzxtools/docs/tzxcat.md

 Additional converter options:

-* `-O`, `--org`: Define the base address for disassembling.
+* `-O`, `--org`: Define the base address for hex dumps and disassembled code.
 If not given, the starting address given in the previous `Bytes` header is used automatically.
+If there is no such header, 0 is assumed as base address.

 ## Example